J.M. Huber Corporation

 No. If your spouse is covered under the policy as an employee, then your spouse is not eligible for coverage under the Spouse rider.
 Likewise, if your child is covered under the policy as an employee, then your child is not eligible for child coverage under the Child Rider.

 Lisa, a mother of two young children, is diagnosed with cancer.
 At first, Lisa worries about how she will meet her financial obligations during her treatment, but then she remembers she’s enrolled in Critical Illness Insurance through her employer.
-Lisa receives a benefit for her covered cancer diagnosis to use however she wants – to help cover costs like out-of-pocket medical expenses, groceries, and childcare.
+Lisa receives a benefit for her covered cancer diagnosis to use however she wants – to help pay costs like out-of-pocket medical expenses, groceries, and childcare.

 Critical Illness Insurance benefits paid - Example Only1 | ||